joshfarrant/joshfarrant/README.md

 # Hello, I'm Josh

-I'm a Senior Software Engineer at ✨**GitHub**✨ with a passion for crafting adaptable, composable, and — above all — accessible design systems.
+I'm a Senior Software Engineer right here :octocat:

+I enjoy crafting adaptable, composable, and accessible design systems.
 I love chatting and learning about web performance, accessibility, effective mentoring, open-source, and [The IndieWeb]([url](https://indieweb.org/)).

 If you want to chat, get in touch! 💖